-As noted on page 2, the firm was negatively impacted by a substantial industry-wide counterparty loss event in 2021.
+The firm was negatively impacted by a substantial industry-wide counterparty loss event in 2021.
 In response, the firm in conjunction with MUFG stakeholders, commenced a wide-ranging review of the risk and controls environment with a strong focus on; client ownership, product governance and management, risk management, risk culture and cross-border booking and governance.
 The outcome of this review resulted in the initiation of a multi-year programme to implement additional control mechanisms to ensure we meet the elevated expectations of our regulators and stakeholders.
-The programme will close in February 2024, with successful delivery of the control improvements.
+The programme closed in February 2024, with successful delivery of the control improvements.